Hemdee1/Image-Generator/README.md

 # Image-Generator

-An image generated app created with NodeJS, HTML, CSSS and OPEN AI API
+An image generator App created with NodeJS, HTML, CSSS and OPEN AI API